Huittinen: History

 In 1904, one of Finland's most famous ancient objects, the Elk's Head of Huittinen from the Stone Age, was found in the village of Palojoki in Huittinen.
 It is now in the National Museum.
 In addition to the artefact finds, there is a comb ceramic residence in Korkeakoski and a younger burial site in Sammu village, as well as some cemeteries.
 Researchers have concluded that the Huittinen got their first inhabitants mainly from the northwest, from the direction of the lower course of the Kokemäenjoki.

 Huittinen is mentioned as a churchwarden in 1414.
 The gray stone church of the Huittinen was built at the end of the 15th century.
 The church burned down in 1783 and a high tower was added during the repair.
 On flat terrain, the tower can be seen far into the surroundings.
 Before the stone church, there was a wooden church in Huittinen.

 The Juusela farm in Nanhia village has been considered the seat of the Juslenius family.
 The most famous member of the family was bishop Daniel Juslenius.
 Vicar Nils Idman Sr., known for his financial and scientific interests, also came from the same house.
 Archbishop Erkki Kaila's father, Jonatan Johansson, served as assistant keeper of Huittinen in the 1860s.

 Lauttakylä, the center of Huittinen, became Southwest Finland's most important land transport hub long before the age of cars.
 The railways were far away and the waterways were not navigable for long distances.
 However, a passenger ship operated from Lauttakylä along the Kokemäenjoki to the Kyttälä railway station on the Tampere–Pori line right from the completion of the line until the 1930s.
 Lauttakylä was born at the intersection of the old Helsinki–Pori and Turku–Tampere roads, where Loimijoki was crossed by ferry.
 Bus service from Lauttakylä to all directions started as early as the early 1920s.

+West Finland College, founded in 1892 in the village of Loima, Huittinen, is the oldest Finnish-speaking Folk High School in the country.